cognisant/Docs.DevelopmentProcess/README.md

 - A red "Bug" tag, indicating that this is a defect, rather than a new request.
 - A green "Ready" tag, indicating that the story is ready to be worked on.
 - A pink "Regulatory Commitment" tag, for stories that have been promised to regulators as corrective/preventative actions.
 - One or more grey tags indicating the system(s) which will be impacted by the change.
-These are not visible on the face of the card, but allow easy filtering by system.
+These are not visible on the face of the card, but allow easy filtering by a system.

 **Descriptions**